JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 and machine learning researchers to explore libraries of audio samples in new and intuitive ways that go far beyond traditional tag-based text searches.
-Text can be a great starting point, but indexes based on perceptual audio similarity or other features such as pitch, timbre or other features offer much more exciting possibilities.
+Text can be a great starting point, but indexes based on perceptual audio similarity or other features such as pitch or timbre offer much more exciting possibilities.
 Whereas text-based approaches require painstaking manual tagging of vast quantities of audio, indexes that organize sound based on features derived directly from the audio samples themselves make it feasible to imagine the entire internet as your sample library!

 With this ideal in mind, I've started and discarded several audio similarity search applications due to overly-rigid approaches.
 I've often settled on a